iliketigerz/trance_improved/README.md

+**trance improved** Is an improved version of [ohgodhowdidthis](https://github.com/ohgodhowdidthis)'s excellent trance program.

-**trance** is a program designed to aid self-hypnosis by displaying images, animations and text in randomly-generated patterns.
+It's a program designed to aid self-hypnosis by displaying images, animations and text in randomly-generated patterns.

+Main changes:

+* MP4 support (!!)

+* Bug fixes

+* Additional visual mode, features that didn't make it into [the v0.3.5 release](https://github.com/ohgodhowdidthis/trance/releases/tag/v0.3.5).

 Features
 ========